qiwi-archive/example/README.md

 example
 =======

-An example repository to show how to perform basic GitHub operations
+An example repository created to show how to perform basic GitHub operations